|Emy Louie, Consulting Services|

 I pointed to the cut fruit in the plastic container.
 With a half-smile, I handed to one of the men some money.
 In turn, they gave me the fruit and a fork.

 I walked across the busy street.
-I saw a bunch of elderly people sitting down on a planter, under a large shade tree.
-I sat between two elderly people and proceeded to eat my fruit cup I just purchased.
+I saw a bunch of seniors sitting down on a planter, under a large shade tree.
+I sat between two old people and proceeded to eat the fruit cup I just purchased.
 After I ate about four pieces of fruit, I saw a young man about 20 feet in front of me either standing on the sidewalk or close to the street curb.
 It seemed that he flashed, deliberately or unknowingly, a type of metal pruning scissors.
-These scissors, which were hanging from his waist or belt, had a distinct point which could act as an easy weapon.
+These scissors, which were hanging from his waist or belt, had a distinct point which could act as a natural weapon.

 Whatever this young man and the fruit stand vendors were expressing, it sure wasn't even with a half-smile, and they sure didn’t say "Have a nice day and come back and see us again soon!"